peek-travel/peek-plus-api-docs/source/includes/_why_gql.md

 * description
 * image

-Then someone comes along and makes a really compelling case for exposing the location.
+Then someone comes along and makes a compelling case for exposing the location.
 So, for them, we add a few new fields for `lat` and `lng`.

 Then someone comes along later and asks for review meta data because they want to expose it.
 Reasonable.
 So again we go and add a few new fields for the `count` and `average_rating`.

 Then someone comes along and says they want a field that is actually pretty heavy.
 They are aware that it is heavier but are comfortable only asking for a few activities.
 So we add it.

-Now the original users who just want the `name` and `description` are telling us the api is too slow; uh oh they were querying for a ton of activities and that heavy field is now a problem.
+Now the original users who just want the `name` and `description` are telling us the api is too slow; they were querying for a ton of activities and that heavy field is now a problem.
 So we hack together some query params where you can white-list fields:

 `http://example.com/activities?fields=name,description...`